predix/chaincode_example/energy_trading/README.md

 1. Allow chain code deployer to specify the commission that will be charged by the exchange smart contract from producers
 1. Exchange account (grid maintainer) is initialized at time of deploy
-1. A method to register a new meter is provided
+1. A method to register a new meter is provided with the rate at which it is ready to sell/buy energy
 1. Data on meter id, meter name, reported kwh and account balance is stored in a table
-1. During settlement all the rows in the table are considered unlike hardcoded meter ids from 1 to 10 in original chain code implementation
+1. During settlement all the rows in the table are considered unlike hardcoded meter ids from 1 to 10 in original chain code implementation.
+Also, it matches buyers with sellers based on the rate and transfers account balance accordingly.
 1. Additional query methods are provided to give meter information and exchange account balance

 ## Steps to deploy and use this smart contract